medic/cht-core/.github/ISSUE_TEMPLATE/z_release_patch.md

 - [ ] Create an GH Milestone and add this issue to it.
 - [ ] Add all the issues to be worked on to the Milestone.
+- [ ] Ensure that all issues are labelled correctly, particularly ensure that "Regressions" are labelled with "Affects: <version>" labels.

 # Development - Release Engineer